anabaei/Javascript/Docker/docker_lesson_1/readme.md

 COPY . /app

-# Switch to the user, this user is known for almost all linux env
+# Switch to the user, this user is known for almost all linux env, it is not always needed to create user in containers
-USER www-data
+#USER www-data

 # Run the composer install command
 CMD ["composer", "install"]